 In this article, we review several common mental health problems that community college students face, as well as solutions to help you get back on a path to good mental health.

-According to research by the National Alliance on Mental Illness (NAMI), 27 percent. . .read more
+According to research by the National Alliance on Mental Illness (NAMI), 27 percent of college students live with. . .read more

 College can be a difficult transition for many students.
 To help address students’ academic needs, many community colleges have started support services programs.
 Learn about some of these common programs and how they can help you be successful in school.